Serena Williams Flaunts Killer Body In See-Through Top: ‘I Better Stay In My Lane’

 Serena Williams used to be all about the tennis.
 Now, it’s all about the style.
-The tennis superstar comes with her own clothing brand and plenty of press surrounding it, although the 39-year-old will make a headline for that swimsuit body: Serena stripping down to a snakeskin swimsuit earlier this summer turned a lot of heads, as The Inquistr reported.
+The tennis superstar has her own clothing brand and plenty of press surrounding it, although the 39-year-old will make a headline for that swimsuit body, too — Serena stripping down to a snakeskin swimsuit earlier this summer turned a lot of heads, as The Inquistr reported.

-Today has seen Serena pop up on her social media in a realm that had nothing to do with the sport that made her famous.
-The star was seen talking about hair and style, although fans likely noticed Serena’s killer upper half from the get-go, with the star’s smartphone in selfie mode taking her muscular and curvy torso in.
-Serena appeared in a cream-colored top with ribbed and opaque details across the middle, although fabrics towards the star’s sculpted shoulders and bust were both sheer and meshed.
-This fashionista might have been in a bathroom, but the home looks seem just as impressive as the red carpet ones for Serena.
-The star wasn’t dedicating her video to herself, though, with Serena seen talking wigs and fixing someone else’s hair.
+Today has seen Serena pop up on her social media in an area that had nothing to do with the sport that made her famous.
+The star was talking about hair and style, although fans likely noticed Serena’s killer upper half from the get-go, with Williams’ smartphone in selfie mode taking in her muscular and curvy torso.
+Serena appeared in a cream-colored top with ribbed and opaque details across the middle.
+Fabric at her shoulders and bust were both sheer and meshed.
+This fashionista might have been in a bathroom, but the home outfits seem just as impressive as the red carpet ones for Serena.
+The star wasn’t dedicating her video to herself, though, as she was talking wigs and fixing someone else’s hair.

-Serena was heard telling everyone to watch out as she delivered the hair-fixing skills, although she didn’t take too much of an egotistical streak: Serena was heard saying that she had “better stay in my lane.”
+Serena was heard telling everyone to watch out as she practiced her hair-styling skills, although she didn’t appear to boast.
+On the contrary, Serena was heard saying that she had “better stay in my lane.”

 Speaking to Who What Wear about her Serena fashion line, the star revealed how the project got started.